-Interestingly we find the same Biblical Hebrew vocabulary as in Genesis 2.7 There God breathed (H5301 – nafach) into the first man’s nostrils, as does He here.
-This causes them to live (H2416 – chai).
+Interestingly, we find the same Biblical Hebrew vocabulary as in Genesis 2:7 There God breathed (H5301 – nafach) into the first man’s nostrils, as does He here; this causes them to live (H2416 – chai).
 Read the context of Ezekiel 37 to confirm this is a resurrection to physical life.
-You probably remember a number of songs have been written around this Biblical passage.
+You probably remember several songs that celebrate this Biblical passage.
 Here is a quick summary.
-All these people lived ONE life PRIOR to Christ’s return.
+All these people lived ONE life BEFORE Christ’s return.
 Sometime (no details now) AFTER His return, all these people will be resurrected to a second PHYSICAL life.
 What a resurrection that will be!

-During Christ’s first coming He was interrogated about the resurrection by so-called believers who rejected this idea.
+During Christ’s first coming, so-called believers who rejected the idea of the resurrection interrogated Him.
 Here’s what Christ told them.

 31 But as touching the resurrection of the dead, have you [the non-believers of a resurrection] not read that which was spoken to you by God, saying,